jzhangc/git_nmt_commandline/README.md

         - Bug fixes
         - Version bumped to 0.3.3
     (ADDED)
+        - General updates
+          - Data NA check added for the 2D modules
         - Updates to the regression module
           - Typo fixes for error messages
           - A bug fixed where train_reg.sh fails to read default config values